Position

 • Develop and implement compliance policies and procedures.

-• Conduct regular compliance audits and assessments.
+• Conduct regular audits and assessments to ensure adherence to laws and regulations.

 Qualifications